-This year 2020, is the 173rd anniversary of the ‘great Hunger’ that befell Ireland with the horror culminating in 1847.
+This year 2022, is the 175th anniversary of the ‘Great Hunger’ that befell Ireland with the horror culminating in 1847.
 Otherwise known as ‘an Gorta mor’ or more commonly referred to as ‘Black ‘47’ it was a seminal turning point in the long tortuous history of Ireland.

 Of the many devastating events that the Irish nation endured during its long, tortured history, none caused more hardship, heartache, and loss of life than the failure of the potato crop in 1847.
 An insidious disease called the 'blight' spread like wildfire and rotted the entire crop causing widespread starvation and death.
 It is estimated that approximately half of the eight million population either died or emigrated, leaving a devastated wasteland behind.

 Thanks to the stellar efforts and commitment to science of a unique Irishwoman, potato blight is unlikely to rear its ugly head again.
 Today September 12 we should give a word of thanks to that unique Irishwoman whose efforts and commitment to science make it possible for us to enjoy a freshly boiled potato, smother it in butter and wolf it down.
 So, the next time that you dig into a plate of mashed potatoes, or enjoy a freshly baked potato or feast on an order of French fries, give a nod to the heroine of the following story…